AdguardTeam/AdguardKnowledgeBase/01.general/11.https-filtering/docs.en.md

 ### Financial websites and websites with sensitive personal data

 By default, AdGuard doesn’t filter any information on websites of banks, payment systems, or websites with valuable personal data.
-We maintain a list of more than [1,300 such exclusions](https://github.com/AdguardTeam/HttpsExclusions).
+We maintain a list of [thousands of exclusions](https://github.com/AdguardTeam/HttpsExclusions).

 If you believe some website should be added to this list, please [let us know](https://github.com/AdguardTeam/HttpsExclusions/issues/new).